pacman-admin/pacmancode/jar/README.txt

 If you encounter an error, bug, or issue, e-mail bugs@getpacman.gq

 Acknowledgements:
-Thanks to freepacman.org, Hatch Coding, convertico.com, and The Processing Foundation
+Thanks to freepacman.org, Hatch Coding, convertico.com, XMedia Recode, and The Processing Foundation

 Copyright:
-Fruit sprites and sounds are taken from freepacman.org Source code produced by Langdon Staab 2018 - 2023 with help from Peter Petrone
+Fruit sprites and sounds are taken from freepacman.org Game Sounds converted to .wav with XMedia Recode (xmedia-recode.de) Source code produced by Langdon Staab 2018 - 2023 with help from Peter Petrone Sound manager by Langdon Staab and Tyler Tomas.

-www.getpacman.gq
+Special Thanks to the McDowell for this post: https://stackoverflow.com/a/5529906 www.getpacman.gq